aupasana/vedanta-old/pages/approach.md

 The [main page](https://aupasana.com/vedanta) outlined the basic order of traditional study.
 A few addititional details are given here.

-### Sanskrit
+### 1. Sanskrit

 A decent working knowledge of Sanskrit and it's grammar is necessary.
 There are many different approaches to this -- both traditional and modern.
 Some study of the mahakavyas, and grammatical texts such as the laghu siddhanta kaumudi is necessary.

-### Vedanta prameya
+### 2. Vedanta basics

-With a basic grasp of Sanskrit, study some prakaranas which teach the main points of vedanta.
+With a basic grasp of Sanskrit, study and memorize the tattva bodha.
-Study and memorize the tattva bodha.
-Optionally study additional texts such as vedanta sara.
+Optionally study prakaranas such as the vedanta sara.

-### Shastra
+### 3. Shastra

-Before studying the prasthana traya, study the basics of tarka, mimamsa and vedanta in a structured way.
+Before studying the prasthana traya, study the essentials of tarka, mimamsa and vedanta in a structured way.

 1. Tarka -- Study tarka sangraha with the padakritya, and then again with the nyaya bodhini.